TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 It's a nice little place to visit.

-Coolidge Texas Forum
+• Coolidge, Texas Forum

-• Story about Coolidge, TX
+Story about Coolidge, Texas

 The following is an excerpt from the writings of Archibald Flint Watkins, younger brother of my husband’s grandfather.
 (This unpublished manuscript was written in 1956, two years before Flint’s death.)
 He moved to Tehuacana, Texas, from a farm six miles east of Wildcat Crossing and one mile south of Crossroads in Henderson County, when he was about 7 years old: